mchung94/protonj2-examples/README.md

 These will be named, durable queues where all messages are persistent.
 Then I can run many instances of each receiver, and they can split the work like a work queue.

-I still have to get this working properly.